-Alex Martins, who has spent 26 years in professional sports management and rejoined the Magic in June of 2005, was promoted to chief executive officer on December 7, 2011.
+Alex Martins, who has spent 36 years in professional sports management and rejoined the Magic in June 2005, was promoted to chief executive officer on December 7, 2011.
 He previously served as president for more than one year and was the team’s chief operating officer from 2006-10.
 Martins also serves as CEO of SED Development, LLC, an affiliate of the Magic which is currently planning an entertainment mixed use development across Church Street from the Amway Center.
 Martins represents the Magic as the team’s alternate governor to the NBA Board of Governors, as well as managing partner of the Osceola Magic, Orlando’s affiliate in the NBA G League, as well as having served on the NBA’s Season Restart Committee which has advised the league on the return to play from the COVID-19 hiatus.
 Martins also serves on the NBA G League Labor Relations Committee.

 Martins, who served in various senior-level management capacities with the Magic between 1989-98 and as the organization’s executive vice president of marketing and franchise relations in 2005-06, oversees all operations of the club, as well as those of the Orlando Solar Bears of the ECHL and the Osceola Magic of the NBA G League.

-Over the past eight years, Martins led the Magic in a transformation of its business operations, while overseeing a ticket sales, premium sales and corporate partnership effort which saw the most successful business year in the history of the franchise in the 2022-23 season.
-Additionally, under its previous most successful business year in 2010-11, the team received the recognition of the SportsBusiness Journal which named the Magic as a finalist for Professional Sports Team of the Year, the only NBA team to be named a finalist.
+During the past 17 years, Martins led the Magic in a transformation of its business operations, while overseeing a ticket sales, premium sales and corporate partnership effort which saw the most successful business year in the history of the franchise in the 2022-23 season.
+Additionally, under its previous most successful business year in 2010-11, the team received the recognition of the SportsBusiness Journal which named the Magic as a finalist for Professional Sports Team of the Year, the only NBA team to be named a finalist that year.

-Included in the franchise’s success has been the largest season ticket base in franchise history in 2010-11 (14,200) and the most successful corporate sales effort in franchise history in 2021-22 and the highest group ticket sales in the NBA four of the last five years.
-Amongst these records are the largest increase in attendance in the NBA over the five-year period from 2010-15.
+Included in the franchise’s success during his tenure, has been the largest season ticket base in franchise history in 2010-11 (14,200), the most successful corporate partnership sales effort in franchise history in 2021-22 and the highest group ticket sales in the NBA four of the last five years.
+Amongst these records is the largest increase in attendance in the NBA over the five-year period from 2010-15.

-At the annual NBA Sales and Marketing Meetings, the Magic have regularly been recognized with several awards during the past decade including the “New Full Season Ticket Award” twice for being No. 1 in the NBA in new full season tickets sold, a “90 Percent Renewal Award” for being just one of five teams to achieve a 90 percent or higher season ticket renewal rate in 2007, a “Sponsorship Account Performance Award” for the extraordinary number of accounts secured by the corporate partnerships department and the “Retailer of the Year Award” for the team’s retail sales performance.
+At the annual NBA Sales and Marketing Meetings, the Magic have regularly been recognized with several awards during the past decade including the “New Full Season Ticket Award” twice for being No. 1 in the NBA in new full season tickets sold, a “90 Percent Renewal Award” for being just one of five teams to achieve a 90 percent-or-higher season ticket renewal rate in 2007, a “Sponsorship Account Performance Award” for the extraordinary number of accounts secured by the global partnerships department and the “Retailer of the Year Award” twice, for the team’s retail sales performance.
 The team has also been awarded the NBA Sponsorship Retention Award in two of the last three seasons.
 The team was also recognized this past season as #1 in the NBA for customer experience by the NBA.

 Martins originally joined the Magic as director of publicity/media relations in April 1989.
 In September of 1996, he was promoted to senior director of communications.
 He also previously served as the Chairman of the Board of the Magic Action Team Community Fund.
-The Magic Action Team Fund developed into the Orlando Magic Youth Fund, which has distributed nearly $18 million to local nonprofit organizations during the last 23 years, including $1 million this season.
+The Magic Action Team Fund developed into the Orlando Magic Youth Foundation, which has distributed more than $26 million to local nonprofit organizations during the last 31 years, including more than $1 million last season.
 Additionally, Martins served on the developmental board of the DeVos Sport Business Management Program at the University of Central Florida.
 The program has been funded through a $9 million endowment by Rich and Helen DeVos and awards dual Masters degrees in Sport Management and Business Administration.

 Martins started his career as a student assistant in the Villanova sports information department, assisted in the Philadelphia 76ers public relations department and was also the assistant sports information director at Georgetown University (1988-89).

 A native of Kearny, New Jersey, Martins earned a Bachelor of Science degree in business administration from Villanova, where he graduated from in 1986.
-He resides in Orlando, Fla., with his wife, Juliet, and daughters, Sophia (9) and Gabrielle (7).
+He resides in Winter Park, Fla.
+Martins and his wife, Juliet, have two daughters, Sophia (19) and Gabrielle (17).